 At the speed of mobile, successful companies always strive for deployments to production at high frequency.
 For example, ride-sharing company Lyft has a goal of weekly mobile app updates.
 Also LinkedIn picks the last “known good” build and promotes it to Google Play and App Store.
 But still, how do you successfully manage two opposing goals from Development teams and Operations teams?
 Adopting DevOps processes is the key.

 DevOps is not a tool, a team or just a practice.
-Instead, it is a mindset and a focus on SPEED and QUALITY through automation.
+Instead, it is a mindset and a focus on SPEED and QUALITY through automation for mobile apps and other software.
 DevOps is an automated assembly line for software delivery versus a handmade process.
 And to implement high-performance DevOps processes, you need a streamlined pipeline.

 The biggest challenge for companies in transforming to DevOps is to get the scalability.
 When companies say they already have a process to automate the flow of code changes from commit to testing to deployment and finally to production at high frequency in small scale, that is just the first step.
 As Adam Auerbach (Sr. Director Continuous Delivery and DevOps at Capital One) explained in the very insightful PurePerformance Podcast – ‘The real challenge is when you scale the automation of code changes from a handful to 20, 50 or more developers or teams’.
 If you start to push new builds every couple of minutes, you will see the bottlenecks in your pipeline, especially when you try to run thousands of integration, functional and performance tests per commit that all take more time than it does for the next code commit to come in.
 Eventually, this slows down the flow and increases lead time.